ansible/ansible-builder-shipwright-demo/README.md

 kubectl apply --filename https://github.com/shipwright-io/build/releases/download/v0.9.0/sample-strategies.yaml
 ```

+### Validation

-Confirm the operator is running in the `build-operator` project
+Confirm the operator is running in the `shipwright-build` project

 ```
 kubectl get pods -n shipwright-build
 ```

+### Custom Build Strategy

-3. Install the `ansible-builder` `ClusterBuildStrategy` by cloning this repository and adding the `ClusterBuildStrategy` to your environment
+Install the `ansible-builder` `ClusterBuildStrategy` by cloning this repository and adding the `ClusterBuildStrategy` to your environment.

-Clone the repository
+First, clone the repository

 ```
 git clone https://github.com/sabre1041/ansible-builder-shipwright